Far from the Maddening Crowds

 Here are some tips from local experts 'round town:

--If you are going to do a lot of road riding consider slick tires, which reduce resistance and require less energy to ride than knobby MTB tires.
+• Consider slick tires, which reduce resistance and require less energy to ride than knobby MTB tires.

--Consider attaching handlebar ends or extensions, which allow multiple hand positions for increased comfort.
+• Consider attaching handlebar ends or extensions, which allow multiple hand positions for increased comfort.

--For longer rides in bad weather, full-wrap-around, front and back fenders can go a long way toward keeping a rider warm and dry.
+• Full-wrap-around, front and back fenders can go a long way toward keeping a rider warm and dry.